cs573-24s/a2-DataVis-7Ways/README.md

 Efficient data manipulation, meticulous aesthetic configuration, faceting, and the transformation of a static ggplot into an interactive plot using plotly were seamlessly executed to create a visually appealing representation of penguin metrics.
 The plot's aesthetics were fine-tuned for clarity, employing color schemes and sizing considerations.
 Faceting enhances insights by breaking down the data into subplots based on categorical variables.
 The integration of plotly introduces interactivity, such as tooltips and zooming, fostering a dynamic and engaging exploration of the penguin metrics.

 **Design achievements:**
 Enhances plot interpretation by customizing legends, ensuring a clear association between colors and penguin species.
 This contributes to improved readability and comprehension of the visualized data.
 Additionally, the faceting of the plot by penguin sex aids in a focused comparison between male and female penguins, highlighting potential differences in metrics.
 The use of ggplotly introduces interactivity, allowing users to explore specific details through tooltips, enhancing the overall user experience.
-Clear titles and axis labels further contribute to the plot's interpretability, guiding viewers in understanding the relationships between different penguin metrics.

 # 7. Python + Matplotlib
 Matplotlib is a widely-used plotting library in the Python ecosystem, and its development has been active with regular updates and improvements.
 Developers often work on enhancing user experience, adding features, and addressing issues raised by the community.